apache/nuttx/configs/sama5d4-ek/README.txt

        the warning in the section "Information Common to All Configurations" for further information.

+    3. This configuration currently has Cortex-A address environments selected for testing.
+With this option, the MMU is used to create a custom address environment for each ELF program.
+This option can be disabled in which case the ELF programs will simply execute out normal memory allocated from the heap.
+To disable this feature:

+      System Type -> Architecture Options
+        CONFIG_ARCH_ADDRENV=n                  : Disable address environment support

+      Memory Management
+        CONFIG_GRAN=n                          : Disable the granule allocator
+        CONFIG_MM_PGALLOC=n                    : Disable the page allocator

+    STATUS:
+      2014-8024: This configuration works with the address environment option disable.
+      2014-8-25: But still does not even build successfully with the address environment option enabled.
   nsh:

     This configuration directory provide the NuttShell (NSH).
 This is a